splunk/public-o11y-docs/logs/processors.rst

 .. _field-copy-processors:

-Field Copy Processors
+Field copy processors
 ================================================================================

-Field Copy Processors let you define a new relationship between new or existing fields.
+Field copy processors let you define a new relationship between new or existing fields.
 One way to use Field Copy Processors is to use OpenTelemetry mappings to help power your :ref:`Related Content <get-started-relatedcontent>` suggestions.

-To create a Field Copy Processor, follow these steps:
+To create a field copy processor, follow these steps:

 #.
 From the navigation menu, go to :menuselection:`Data Configuration > Logs Pipeline Management`.
 #.
 Click :guilabel:`New Processing Rule`.